bscp/al5d_cpp/README.md

 * Build a specific config based on the given keys in the json file.
 * Add more static code checkers like Clang-tidy to <code>scripts/assess.sh</code> file.
 * A command line tool to manipulate the al5d would be nice for testing new poses.
+* Print a literal carriage return in the logs instead of the carriage return itself.
+Its messes up the log right now.